 However, there are some circumstances in which high alkalinity can be harmful to fish.
 If the water is already hard (high in minerals), adding salt can increase the hardness and make it difficult for fish to regulate their body fluids and temperature.
 In addition, elevated alkalinity can cause problems for fish that are sensitive to sudden changes in pH.

 As a result, it’s important to be aware of your aquarium’s alkalinity levels and take steps to keep them within a safe range for your fish.

-High alkalinity in a fish tank is quite common and there are several different factors that can contribute to this problem.
+High alkalinity in a fish tank is common, and several different factors can contribute to this problem.

 The most common cause of high alkalinity in a fish tank is simply using tap water to fill the tank.
 Tap water usually contains high levels of minerals, which can quickly raise the alkalinity of a tank.

 Too much calcium in a freshwater aquarium will contribute to high alkalinity, and calcium carbonate is often found in high quantities in tap water.